wburns/Minikube-Infinispan/README.md

     nodePort: 30000
 ```

+You also will need to create an infinispan namespace.
+You can also do this via yaml if desired.

+`kubectl create namespace infinispan`

 Creates a cluster of 3 nodes in the infinispan namespace exposed at port 30001

 `kubectl apply -f infinispan-cluster.yaml`

-You also will probably need to create an infinispan namespace.
-You can also do this via yaml if desired.

-`kubectl create namespace infinispan`

 Note that depending upon the version the Infinispan operator may not be monitoring other namespaces.
 I need to figure out how to configure this with the operator hub Subscription CR still.